Wristp²

 Study 1: Virtual Air Mouse (Mid-Air Pointing)

-We validated the system's pointing precision using a standard Fitts’ Law task, where participants controlled a cursor via index finger position and performed clicks using a pinch gesture.
+I validated the system's pointing precision using a standard Fitts’ Law task, where participants controlled a cursor via index finger position and performed clicks using a pinch gesture.
 The system achieved a throughput of 2.5 bits/s, matching the efficiency of a standard laptop touchpad and proving its viability as a precise, equipment-free input device for mid-air interaction.

 Study 2: Multi-Finger Pressure Control (Fine-Grained Sensing)